Canon XC10 versus Leica X Typ 113

 |Leica Q Typ 116 (⇒ lft | rgt)||3680||no||3.0||1040||fixed||YES||2000||10.0||no||no|

 |Leica X2 (⇒ lft | rgt)||no||no||2.7||230||fixed||no||2000||5.0||YES||no|

 The XC10 is equipped with a zoom lens, while the X Typ 113 comes with a build-in prime.
 The XC10 has a 24-240mm f/2.8-5.6 optic and the X Typ 113 offers a 35mm f/1.7 (focal lengths in full frame equivalent terms).
 Hence, the Canon provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Leica.
 The X Typ 113 offers the faster maximum aperture.

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Canon XC10 or the Leica X Typ 113 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1030k vs 920k dots).